helinlazz/React-Exercises/exercises/exercise.md

-State - Counter props
+State - 'CounterDisplay' component
-Modify the Counter component so that the initial value of the counter, the increment interval and the increment amount are passed as props to the component.
+Extract the h1 tag showing the count state variable into a new component called CounterDisplay and render it within the Counter component, passing it the count state variable as a prop.